LumiTEK™ R/C – Neon Giant Truck – Customizable LED Piping- 2.4 GHz 1:10 Scale Remote Control Car – Ages 8+

 C, or c, is the third letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
 Its name in English is cee (pronounced ), plural cees.

 A car, or an automobile, is a motor vehicle with wheels.
-Most definitions of cars state that they run primarily on roads, seat one to eight people, have four wheels, and mainly transport people, not cargo.
+Most definitions of cars state that they run primarily on roads, seat one to eight people, have four wheels, and mainly transport people over cargo.
+There are around one billion cars in use worldwide.
+The car is considered an important part of the developed economy.

 The French inventor Nicolas-Joseph Cugnot built the first steam-powered road vehicle in 1769, while the Swiss inventor François Isaac de Rivaz designed and constructed the first internal combustion-powered automobile in 1808.
 The modern car—a practical, marketable automobile for everyday use—was invented in 1886, when the German inventor Carl Benz patented his Benz Patent-Motorwagen.
 Commercial cars became widely available during the 20th century.
-One of the first cars affordable by the masses was the Ford Model T, begun in 1908, an American car manufactured by the Ford Motor Company.
+The 1901 Oldsmobile Curved Dash and the 1908 Ford Model T, both American cars, are widely considered the first mass-produced and mass-affordable cars, respectively.
 Cars were rapidly adopted in the US, where they replaced horse-drawn carriages.
 In Europe and other parts of the world, demand for automobiles did not increase until after World War II.
-The car is considered an essential part of the developed economy.
+In the 21st century, car usage is still increasing rapidly, especially in China, India, and other newly industrialised countries.

 Cars have controls for driving, parking, passenger comfort, and a variety of lamps.
 Over the decades, additional features and controls have been added to vehicles, making them progressively more complex.
 These include rear-reversing cameras, air conditioning, navigation systems, and in-car entertainment.
 Most cars in use in the early 2020s are propelled by an internal combustion engine, fueled by the combustion of fossil fuels.
 Electric cars, which were invented early in the history of the car, became commercially available in the 2000s and are predicted to cost less to buy than petrol-driven cars before 2025.
 The transition from fossil fuel-powered cars to electric cars features prominently in most climate change mitigation scenarios, such as Project Drawdown's 100 actionable solutions for climate change.

 There are costs and benefits to car use.
 The costs to the individual include acquiring the vehicle, interest payments (if the car is financed), repairs and maintenance, fuel, depreciation, driving time, parking fees, taxes, and insurance.
 The costs to society include maintaining roads, land-use, road congestion, air pollution, noise pollution, public health, and disposing of the vehicle at the end of its life.
 Traffic collisions are the largest cause of injury-related deaths worldwide.
 Personal benefits include on-demand transportation, mobility, independence, and convenience.
 Societal benefits include economic benefits, such as job and wealth creation from the automotive industry, transportation provision, societal well-being from leisure and travel opportunities, and the generation of revenue from taxation.
 People's ability to move flexibly from place to place has far-reaching implications for the nature of societies.
-There are around one billion cars in use worldwide.
-Car usage is increasing rapidly, especially in China, India, and other newly industrialised countries.

 In folklore, giants (from Ancient Greek: gigas, cognate giga-) are beings of humanoid appearance, but are at times prodigious in size and strength or bear an otherwise notable appearance.
 The word giant is first attested in 1297 from Robert of Gloucester's chronicle.
-It is derived from the Gigantes (Greek: Γίγαντες) of Greek mythology.
+It is derived from the Gigantes (‹See Tfd›Greek: Γίγαντες) of Greek mythology.

 Fairy tales such as Jack the Giant Killer have formed the modern perception of giants as dimwitted and violent ogres, sometimes said to eat humans, while other giants tend to eat livestock.
 In more recent portrayals, like those of Jonathan Swift and Roald Dahl, some giants are both intelligent and friendly.

-Neon is a chemical element; it has symbol Ne and atomic number 10.
+Neon is a chemical element; it has the symbol Ne and atomic number 10.
 It is the second noble gas in the periodic table.
 Neon is a colorless, odorless, inert monatomic gas under standard conditions, with approximately two-thirds the density of air.

 Neon was discovered in 1898 alongside krypton and xenon, identified as one of the three remaining rare inert elements in dry air after the removal of nitrogen, oxygen, argon, and carbon dioxide.
 Its discovery was marked by the distinctive bright red emission spectrum it exhibited, leading to its immediate recognition as a new element.
 The name neon originates from the Greek word νέον, a neuter singular form of νέος (neos), meaning 'new'.
 Neon is a chemically inert gas, with no known uncharged neon compounds.
 Existing neon compounds are primarily ionic molecules or fragile molecules held together by van der Waals forces.